rob-myers/rob-myers.github.io/articles/tech2.md

 ### Our Approach

-Then what is our approach to this difficult problem?
+So what is our approach to this difficult problem?

-Well, we're not going to solve it generally.
-That is, we do not seek a black box magically producing collision-free concurrent navigation.
+Well, we probably won't solve it generally.
+That is, _we do not seek a black box magically producing collision-free concurrent navigation_.
 No. We're happy to take things slow.
 Let's begin with two colliding NPCs, and an interface for stopping and starting them.

-__TODO__ our approach does not use a physics engine. we will avoid trying to make a "full-proof general system". we are interested in easy to understand techniques, which can be composed together.

-__TODO__
-- DraggablePath component
-- two intersecting navpaths
-- circle moves along navpath
-- can stop/start with terminal

 <div
   class="tabs"